Shortcut for Redo in Excel

-- To perform REDO, one must have performed UNDO action, so without undoing an action, we cannot perform the REDO option.
+- To perform REDO, one must have performed UNDO action, so we cannot conduct the REDO option without undoing an activity.

-- Using QAT icons, we can actually go back or go forward to a specific set of actions.
+- Using QAT icons, we can return or forward to a specific set of actions.

-This has been a guide to Redo Shortcut in Excel.
-Here we discuss how to use undo and redo commands along with step by step examples and explanation.
-You can learn more about excel from the following articles –
+This article is a guide to Redo Shortcut in Excel.
+Here, we discuss how to use the undo and redo commands, along with step-by-step examples and explanations.
+You can learn more about Excel from the following articles: –